Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### upstream_keepalive_max_requests

-Sets the default maximum number of requests than can be proxied upstream through one keepalive connection.
+Sets the default maximum number of requests that can be proxied upstream through one keepalive connection.

 After the maximum number of requests is reached, the connection will be closed.